AmitavaDutta/parallel_data_processing_engine/README.md

 python run_experiment.py --mode gpu
 ```

 > All results are automatically timestamped and saved in the `results/` directory.
-> (for now only the CPU execution part is pipelined that way)
+> (For now only the CPU execution part is pipelined that way)

 ---